lerouzic/simuQuantGen/Parameters.md

 ```

-As predicted we observe no genetic variance for strong selection (sel.strength = 1 and 0.1), while variance is maintained for all other strengths of selection.
+As predicted we observe no genetic variance for strong selection (sel.Vs = 1 and 0.1), while variance is maintained for all other strengths of selection.